-- B. Contraceptive products Prescription contraceptive products for women are covered prescription drug products upon the participating physician's order only at a participating retail pharmacy: - 1.
-Oral contraceptives - 2.
-Diaphragms: One per 365 consecutive day period - 3.
-Injectable contraceptives: The prescription provider's copayment applies for each vial. - 4.
-Contraceptive patches - 5.
-Contraceptive ring - 6.
+- a.
+Oral contraceptives; - b.
+Diaphragms: One per 365 consecutive day period; - c.
+Injectable contraceptives: The prescription provider's copayment applies for each vial; - d.
+Contraceptive patches; - e.
+Contraceptive ring; and - f.
 Norplant and IUDs are covered when obtained from a participating physician.

 The participating physician will provide insertion and removal of the device.
 An office visit copayment or coinsurance may apply if services during that visit are for more than the contraceptive visit.
-There will be no copayment or coinsurance for the contraceptive devices as noted above if dispensed or inserted by a participating physician.
+There will be no Copayment or Coinsurance for the contraceptive devices as noted above if dispensed or inserted by a participating physician.

-- C. The dispensing of each type will require a separate prescription.
+The dispensing of each type will require a separate prescription.
 Oral-contraceptive prescription quantities are limited to one 21-day cycle supply or one 28-day cycle supply per month.
-Formulary generic drugs and brand drugs that do not have a generic equivalent (single source brand) will have no copayment for the member.
-Brand drugs that have a generic equivalent (multi-source brand) under a generic benefit will require the member to pay the difference between the brand drug and the generic, as is the case with other multi-source brands.
-Non-formulary drug co-pays will be applied to Non-Formulary contraceptive drugs. - D. Diabetic supplies The following diabetic supplies are covered if medically necessary upon prescription or upon physician's order only at a participating retail.
-The member must pay applicable copayments as described in the copayments section below. - 1.
-Diabetic needles and syringes - 2.
-Test strips for glucose monitoring and/or visual reading - 3.
-Diabetic test agents - 4.
-Lancets and lancing devices - E. Hormone replacement therapy Hormone replacement therapy (HRT) prescription drugs are covered if approved by the FDA or required by state or federal law and lawfully prescribed or ordered by a physician when medically necessary.
-Certain HRT prescription drugs require prior authorization.
+Formulary Generic Drug and Brand Drug contraceptives that do not have a generic equivalent (single source brand) will have no copayment for the Member.
+Brand Drug contraceptives that have a generic equivalent (multi-source brand) will require the Member to pay the difference between the Brand Drug and the Generic Drug, as is the case with other multi-source Brand Drugs.
+Non-Formulary Drug Copayments will be applied to Non-Formulary Drug contraceptives.
+Cost-sharing for Brand Drug or Non-Formulary Drug contraceptives may be covered with no cost sharing for Members who receive a Prior Authorization.
+To receive the Prior Authorization, the prescribing physician must demonstrate to Hometown Health why the lower cost alternative is not appropriate and that the prescribed Drug is Medically Necessary.